-This means pushing away the inevitable anxiety over ever-higher GMAT scores, M7 admit rates and the competition among talented peers.
-Applying for the MBA represents more than the next step in your career, but the opportunity to enter a meaningful process of self-discovery.
-It’s an invitation to pause amid the velocity of your fast-paced life and think about where you want to see yourself in five to 10 years, what matters most to you, and what you have to offer in both the classroom and in the wider community.
-If you bring awareness to the process of applying, and not just the outcome, the benefits will extend far beyond an acceptance letter.
+Remember, applying for the MBA represents more than the next step in your career, but the opportunity to enter a meaningful process of self-discovery.
+It’s an invitation to pause amid the velocity of your fast-paced life and think about where you want to be in five to 10 years, what matters most to you, and what you have to offer in both the classroom and in the wider community.
+If you bring this view to the process of applying, you’ll make a strong impression with your application, and reap the benefits of a guiding focus that will extend far beyond an acceptance letter.

-Injecting the b-school application process with this level of self-discovery is something my Fortuna Admissions colleagues are passionate about.
-With round one just over four months away, I asked their advice on the key things you should be doing right now to set yourself up for admissions success.
+For a sample of the insight these sessions offer, I asked my experienced Fortuna colleagues for their advice on the key things you should be doing right now to set yourself up for admissions success.

 COUNTDOWN TO ROUND ONE: 7 STRATEGIES TO START NOW

-From written essays to the admissions interview, the MBA application process is rife with imposing questions designed to surface your unique traits, motivations, values, and career aspirations.
-Business schools don’t just want to hear about your academic excellence and professional triumphs – they want to know who you are, what you care about, and what makes you unique.
+From written essays to the admissions interview, the MBA application process is rife with imposing questions designed to reveal your career aspirations, motivations, values, and, perhaps even more challenging, your unique traits.
+Business schools don’t just want to hear about your academic excellence and professional triumphs; they want to know who you are, what you care about, and what makes you you, and how you will contribute to an admitted class.
 Taking the time to summon this clarity of purpose for yourself is the single most important thing you can do to strengthen your application.

-“I tell my clients at the start of our engagement that spending time on self-reflection is the single more important factor in determining if you’ll get into one of your top choice MBA programs,” says Fortuna expert coach Jenifer Raver, former Director, Dean of Faculty Office, Yale-NUS College & Wharton MBA / Lauder MA.
+“I tell my clients at the start of our engagement that spending time on self-reflection is the single most important factor in determining if you’ll get into one of your top choice MBA programs,” says Fortuna’s Jenifer Raver, a top-ranked expert coach and former Director, Dean of Faculty Office, Yale-NUS College & Wharton MBA / Lauder MA.
 “It’s not your resume, achievements, GMAT, or GPA.
 How much time are you willing to invest in yourself and this process – that’s the question.
 I’m asking you to get to know yourself.”

 “Your thoughtful research ensures you know what matters to your top programs, and what matters most to you,” writes Fortuna’s Caroline Diarte Edwards in her article, How to Research MBA Programs.
 “When comparing schools, ask yourself: How can each program help me achieve my career goals?
 Can I picture myself thriving there?”

 Preparation is vital for this quant-heavy, adaptive test with non-intuitive elements like data sufficiency, but you’ll want to be strategic.
-The average GMAT score for the class of 2021 at Stanford GSB is an eye-popping 738; for Harvard Business School it’s 730 and Wharton 733.
+The average GMAT score for the class of 2024 at Stanford GSB was an eye-popping 737; for the Wharton School the average was 733 and at Harvard Business School the median was 730.
 Candidates who score above 700 often report studying at least 80-100 hours.

-If you’ve taken the GMAT and are short of the 80% range of accepted scores for your target schools, and believe you can meaningfully increase yours, it may be beneficial to retake.
+Test scores aren’t everything and it’s important to consider the range of scores accepted into the entering class.
+If you have taken the GMAT and your score falls short of the 80% range of accepted scores for your target schools, and you believe you can meaningfully increase yours, it may be beneficial to retake.
 But if you’ve taken the GMAT more than three times (it’s typical to plateau) and are concerned your quant score isn’t going to budge, think about enrolling in an online course in finance, accounting or stats to prove your academic abilities.

 They may be accomplished professionals, but don’t assume your recommenders will know exactly what’s expected from them.
-Set your recommenders up for success by walking them through the process, emphasizing the importance of depth, details, and anecdotes to address specific situations and your contributions.
-This doesn’t mean telling them what to write – you want your recommender’s voice and authenticity to lead – but you also don’t want them to dive in blindly given the level of substance and specificity schools are expecting.
-Be sure to give them plenty of lead time and check in regularly.
+Set your recommenders up for success by walking them through the process, emphasizing the importance of depth, details and anecdotes to address specific situations and your contributions.
+This doesn’t mean telling them what to write; you want your recommender’s voice and authenticity to shine through.
+However, you also don’t want them to dive in blindly given the level of substance and specificity schools are expecting.
+Be sure to give them plenty of lead time to draft letters before deadlines and check in regularly.

-After laying this important groundwork over the first 50 days, the writing of your actual application is poised for maximum efficiency.
+After laying this important groundwork over the first 50 days, you are positioned for maximum efficiency in the actual writing and compiling of your application.
 Once you have a solid foundation in place, you can turn your focus to refining your resume, completing the data form with precision, and writing (and rewriting) powerful MBA essays.

 As the Co-Founder of Fortuna Admissions, I’m biased about the benefits of having an expert MBA admissions coach who can guide and support you.
 Beyond their expertise and insight, a seasoned coach will push you to go deeper, helping to illuminate the stories and reflections you may have overlooked that will distinguish you to the MBA admissions committee.